 claims_locales_supported

 OPTIONAL.
-Languages and scripts supported for values in Claims being returned, represented as a JSON array of BCP47 (Phillips, A. and M. Davis, “Tags for Identifying Languages,” September 2009.)
+Languages and scripts supported for values in Claims being returned, represented as a JSON array of BCP47 (Phillips, A., Ed. and M. Davis, Ed., “Tags for Identifying Languages,” September 2009.)
 [RFC5646] language tag values.
 Not all languages and scripts are necessarily supported for all Claim values.

 ui_locales_supported

 OPTIONAL.
-Languages and scripts supported for the user interface, represented as a JSON array of BCP47 (Phillips, A. and M. Davis, “Tags for Identifying Languages,” September 2009.)
+Languages and scripts supported for the user interface, represented as a JSON array of BCP47 (Phillips, A., Ed. and M. Davis, Ed., “Tags for Identifying Languages,” September 2009.)
 [RFC5646] language tag values.

 claims_parameter_supported